derco19/Expense-Manager-App/README.md

 # Expense_Manager

-A new Flutter application.
+A new application rendered by flutter UI framework.
 This project is my first useful working flutter application.
 # What it Does

-it basically just manages your daily expenses by storing them and rendering them with a chart showing the comoarable amount spend int that week.
+It basically just manages your daily expenses by storing them and rendering them with a chart showing the comoarable amount spend int that week.